 6. As an MRIO analysis links multiple study regions, how does IMPLAN determine each Region's share of the Regional Purchasing Coefficient (RPC)?

 RPCs are calculated on the basis of the Gravity Trade Flow Model in the standard build (eRPC and Supply-Demand Pooling are also options you can exercise).
 The Trade Flows are also the basis of the MRIO analysis.
 This Trade Flow Model takes into account a variety of factors including the gravity of certain economies, impedences to trade, and cross-hauling.

-14. How does MRIO take into account regions that border another country (Mexico)?
+7. Does MRIO take into account Regions that border another country like Mexico or Canada?

 Unfortunately, IMPLAN does not have international trade flows at this time.
-Thus if imports are from outside the U.S., they are recognized by the Model as foreign imports/exports and are not tracked after they cross the national border.
-Therefore, international flows cannot be captured by the current Model.
+Thus if imports are from outside the U.S., they are recognized as foreign imports/exports and are not tracked after they cross the national border.
+Therefore, international flows cannot be captured.
 The Trade Flow data and MRIO are looking at domestic commodity flows.

-15. How is MRIO's ability to account for leakages an advantage over traditional Single-Region analyses?
+8. How is MRIO's ability to account for leakages an advantage over traditional single-region analyses?

 Knowing where leakages go allows you to account for them.
-In a single region analysis, leakages are just lost.
-Thus, importing 75% of commodity A means that 75% of the value of commodity A is lost in the first round of the impact analysis.
+In a single-region analysis, leakages are just lost.
+Thus, importing 75% of Commodity A means that 75% of the value of Commodity A is lost in the first round of the impact analysis.
 But in reality, that 75% goes to some economy somewhere.
-MRIO allows you to see if and how your impact in the core region is affecting surrounding regions.
-Thus if you can buy an additional 5% from region R2, then you can now account for (in region R2's results) that 5% and demonstrate both where it goes and that it results from your change to the economy.
-Likewise, if that 5% in region R2 is spent on a commodity that can now be imported from region R1, you capture that additional round of impact.
+MRIO allows you to see if and how your impact in the first Region is affecting surrounding Regions.
+Thus if you can buy an additional 5% from Region 2, then you can now account for (in Region 2's results) that 5% and demonstrate both where it goes and that it results from your change to the economy.
+Likewise, if that 5% in Region 2 is spent on a Commodity that can now be imported from Region 1, you capture that additional round of impact.